Phocas: Foreign conflict

 Despite the executions of the previous emperor and his dynastic successors, Phocas remained in a precarious position, which led him to devote his energy to purging enemies and destroying conspiracies.
-Because of this focus, and the local resistance he faced all throughout the Byzantine Empire, he was unable to confront foreign attacks on the empire's frontiers.
-The Avars and Slavs launched numerous raids into the Balkan provinces of the Byzantine Empire, and the Sassanian Empire launched an invasion of the eastern provinces of the empire.
+The Sassanian Empire launched an invasion of the eastern provinces of the empire.

-The Avars were able to take all land in the Balkans north of Thessalonica.
-The populations of Christian cities were slaughtered or captured.
-The Byzantines transferred most of their forces to the eastern front due to the threat from the Persians.
+During his reign, the Balkan frontier remained stable.
+He concluded a treaty with the Avars in 604, though warfare flared up again as a consequence of the Heraclian rebellion in 609.

 The Sassanid Persians had formerly been at peace with Maurice as a result of a treaty they made with him in 591.
 After Phocas usurped and killed Maurice, the Persians invaded the empire in 603.
 The Sassanids rapidly occupied the eastern provinces, leading the Magister militum per Orientem, Narses, to defect to their side.
 Phocas swiftly dealt with him, by inviting him to Constantinople under the promise of safe conduct, then having him burnt alive when he arrived.
-By 607, the Sassanids had occupied Mesopotamia, Syria, and much of Asia Minor, as far as the Bosphorus.
+Though Dara was lost in connection with the revolt, Phokas was able to fight the Sasanians to a standstill until 606, with no further major strongholds falling.
+Between 607 and 610, the armies of Khosrow managed to slowly conquer the Mesopotamian fortresses, and by August 610, they had established a bridgehead across the Euphrates.
+Some historians blame the civil war between Phocas and Heraclius for the collapse of the eastern frontier in the following years.

-By the time his reign ended in 610, the Persians had already crossed the Euphrates and taken Zenobia.
 Contemporary accounts describe the Persians as being very brutal to the occupied population.
 The 'miracle of St Demetrios' described the carnage:

 [T]he devil raised the whirlwind of hatred in all the East, Cilicia, Asia, Palestine and all the lands from there to Constantinople: the factions, no longer content simply to spill blood in public places, attacked homes, slaughtered women, children, the aged, and the young who were sick; those whose youth and frailty impeded their escape from the massacre, [saw] their friends, acquaintances, and parents pillaged, and after all that, even set on fire so that the most wretched inhabitant was not able to escape.

 Administration

-Phocas was unable to control either the state or the army effectively.
-Due to his distrust of the bulk of Constantinople's elite, with whom he had had no connection before becoming emperor, frequently filling senior military positions with his relatives.
-He installed: his brother Domentziolus as Magister officiorum in 603; his nephew Domentziolus as Magister militum per Orientem in 604, giving him command over the eastern provinces; and his brother Comentiolus as Magister militum per Orientem around 610.
+Phocas frequently filled senior posts with his relatives, due to his isolation from the bulk of Constantinople's elite, with whom he had had no connection before, or because of Constantinople's system of imperial patronage which prioritized loyalty to the emperor.
+Phocas installed: his brother Domentziolus as Magister officiorum in 603; his nephew Domentziolus as Magister militum per Orientem in 604, giving him command over the eastern provinces; and his brother Comentiolus as Magister militum per Orientem around 610.
 All three remained loyal to Phocas until they were killed by Heraclius.
-Of the three known male blood-relatives of Phocas, all three were appointed to senior posts, two in military positions and one in an administrative position.
-Phocas also appointed Priscus, who was his son-in-law by way of his marriage to Phocas' daughter Domentzia, as Comes excubitorum, the captain of the Excubitors, in 603.
+On the other hand, Phocas appointed Priscus, a general under Maurice, as the Count of the Excubitors (comes excubitorum) in 603.
+Priscus would later marry Phocas' daughter Domentzia around 607.
+During his reign, Phocas was unable to control either the state or the army effectively.